kailash-manasarovar/statement/docs/timeline/2023/january.md

 ## Serious poisoning at chamber-music class

-- On Monday 30th January I go to chamber music class at Dénia conservatory as normal for 8pm.
+- On Monday 30th January I go to my chamber music class at Dénia conservatory as normal for 8pm.
-- The doctor, Joan, from the [Dénia hospital](https://denia.san.gva.es/es/localizacion) attends his class which is scheduled before mine at 7-8pm.
+- The doctor, Joan, from the [Dénia hospital](https://denia.san.gva.es/es/localizacion) attends his class which is scheduled before ours at 7-8pm.
 - I'm a little early so I wait outside.
-No-one is around.
+- No-one is around.
+- Pablo, my 14-year-old classmate, has not yet arrived.
 - There is no sound coming from inside the classroom; no music, no talking, nothing.
 - Eventually the doctor comes out with the trumpet teacher and they leave together; the trumpet teacher returning after a few minutes.
 - Class is relatively normal except I believe there is an electricity between myself and the trumpet teacher, a chemistry.
 - My body is vibrating.
 - After class, I'm surprised to find I cannot walk down the stairs of the conservatory as my calves are in excruciating pain at every step I take.
-- I have to hold on to the bannister for every step I take.
+- I have to hold on to the bannister the whole way down.
-- It is very strange and concerning, and when I get home I look my symptoms up on Google and discover I have acute symptoms of rhabdomyolysis.
+- It is very strange and concerning, and when I get home I look up my symptoms on Google and discover I have acute symptoms of rhabdomyolysis.
-- I consider going to A&E as I discover that it is very serious and a person can require dialysis, but I decide not to when I read that it can cure after a few days on its own.
+- I consider going to A&E after reading that it is very serious and a person can require dialysis and die even, but I decide not to when I next read that it can cure after a few days on its own.
-- The pain goes on for about 5 days then disappears.
+- The severe pain goes on for about 5 days then disappears.
-- I have some other unusual symptoms too: sudden dark rings under my eyes, aching in my back at the kidney area, and particularly the right kidney; and my urine is frothy, especially after eating anything with albumin in such as eggs or dairy.
+- I have some other unusual symptoms too: sudden dark rings under my eyes, aching in my back at the kidney area, and particularly the right kidney; and my urine is frothy, especially after eating anything containing albumin such as eggs or dairy.
 - I notice an enormous dramatic bump and discoloration on my left thumbnail, remnants of which are still apparent to this day (time of writing), and similar but less on the right thumbnail.
 It's ugly and very noticeable.
 - Maria Hontanilla notices my traumatized thumbnail and mentions it at my piano class that week.
 - All these symptoms tie in with a rhabdo diagnosis which requires major trauma to muscles and internal systems.